Home > Mac Data Recovery Tips

 But in macOS Recovery mode, you also find that your internal hard drive not showing up on Mac.

 Sometimes, you choose to reselect the startup disk to try to make the Mac bootable again.
-You select Apple menu > Startup Disk.
-However, find that the Macintosh HD missing from Startup Disk.
+You select the Apple menu > Startup Disk, only find that the Macintosh HD missing from Startup Disk.

 Here are three common reasons and solutions: